chikamichi/amb/README.md

 examining x = 3, y = 2
 solution: x = 3, y = 2
 ```
 This illustrates the incremental, backtracking pattern leading to the first valid solution.

 Many more examples under the `examples/` directory.
+You may run them with the `-d` flag to output information about the solving process.

 ## Installation